 - Applicants who have not and are not required to file a 2015 Federal Tax Return.

 For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
 See Option 2 below.

 **Tax information electronically filed within the previous 3 weeks or submitted by mail within the previous 8 weeks may not yet be available.

-OPTION 2: Request an IRS “Tax Return Transcript” ONLINE or by MAIL
+OPTION 2: Request an IRS “Tax Return Transcript” by MAIL

 - Go to http://www.irs.gov/Individuals/Get-Transcript.
 Click "Get Transcript by MAIL."

 - Click "OK."
 Enter your Social Security Number, Date of Birth, Address on tax return and Zip Code.
 Click "continue."

 - Make the appropriate selections (as shown below)

 - Select “Return Transcript”